The Printable Guide on this webpage gives you the most important things

 SWAP MEET (50 cents admission)

-The only bargains on Maui (T-shirts, jewelry, flowers, fresh fruits and vegetables, hand-painted shirts and dresses, and an amazing variety of other STUFF) are at the Maui Swap Meet, at Maui Community College in Kahului, Saturdays, 7 AM - Noon.
-It’s been going on every week since 1981.
+The only bargains on Maui (T-shirts, jewelry, flowers, fresh fruits and vegetables, hand-painted shirts and dresses, and an amazing variety of other STUFF) are at the Maui Swap Meet, at Maui College in Kahului, Saturdays, 7 AM - 1 PM It’s been going on every week since 1981.
 200 vendors and thousands of customers (60% locals and 40% tourists) show up here each Saturday morning, so they know this is the place for a good deal.
 Photos and more info are at

 CIVIC CENTER CRAFTS FAIR ($1 admission)